Hosting and bandwidth provided by MacHost.

 Price: US$2499 US$4674

-To purchase a new or used Mac Pro, free of sales tax, please visit site sponsor PowerMax.
-To purchase hard drives or memory for the Mac Pro, please visit site sponsor Other World Computing.
+To purchase a used Mac Pro, high-quality storage or memory for the Mac Pro, visit site sponsor Other World Computing.